bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/04-Global-State-Refactor/README.md

   * Once the `data` is returned from the `useQuery()` but before there is a `currentBook` set, execute the `dispatch()` function to trigger the `UPDATE_BOOKS` action with the books from the `data`.

-  * Once the books have been loaded, `currentBook` will have a value of the book that we found using the `bookId` from the params.
+  * Once the books have been loaded, `currentBook` will have a value of a book.
 That should then trigger the `UPDATE_CURRENT_BOOK` action with the `currentBook`.

 * Open [App.js](../Book-Lounge/client/src/App.js) and remove the prop drilling.

 * Navigate to [01-Activities/Book-Lounge](../Book-Lounge) and start the app in dev mode by running `npm start` from your command line.

 * Check out the application running on <http://localhost:3000> in your browser.
+Everything should work as before, but now using global state!

 * Press `CTRL + C` to stop the server before moving on to the next activity.